 After much research, I decided to spend a week rafting on the Colorado River rafting through the Grand Canyon to overcome my fear.
 It is also one of the most beautiful sites in the world, so I figured now is the time to do it before I become any older.

 I used to do primitive camping when I was a Girl Scout growing up, but haven’t done any in years.
-One of the men at church went on this rafting trip a few years ago, so he let me borrow his “solar shower”.
-It’s a two gallon clear plastic bag with a hose and clamp on the end.
-Since the river is a chilly 50 degrees, you fill up the bag with river water in the morning and throw it on top of the baggage on the raft to be warmed by the sun during the day.
+One of the men at church went on this rafting trip a few years ago, so he let me borrow his solar shower.
+It’s a two-gallon clear plastic bag with a hose and clamp on the end.
+Since the river is a chilly fifty degrees, you fill up the bag with river water in the morning and throw it on top of the baggage on the raft to be warmed by the sun during the day.
 When you pull over at night, you find someone to hold the bag over you while you take a quick shower with the warmer water while standing in your swimsuit in the river.

 After a couple hours, we pulled over for the night and set up camp.
 The guides set up a couple small tents for us to change clothes in and put the porta potty at the end of a path.
 Then each person grabbed his duffle bag, sleeping bag, and picked out a place on the sand to sleep under the stars while the guides made us a delicious dinner.
 After eating, we washed our camp dishes in buckets as instructed.
 One of the guides brought out his guitar and sang us a few songs.

-I’m afraid I drank too much water so that I was up all night trotting off to the women’s “pee tent”.
-I think I washed my electrolytes out and became very weak and dizzy.
-So after that, I added lots of salt to my food and didn’t drink so much water.
+I drank too much water so that I was up all night trotting off to the women’s pee tent.
+I washed my electrolytes out and became weak and dizzy.
+After that, I added salt to my food and didn’t drink as much water.
 I tend to have low blood pressure, so if it goes too low, I faint.

-One day, I was chatting with Mary, one of the guides, and found out she is also a believer in Jesus Christ!
-We marveled at the beauty of the canyon which is the result of the flood recorded in Genesis.
+One day, I was chatting with Mary, one of the guides, and found out she is also a believer in Jesus Christ.
+We marveled at the beauty of the canyon, the result of the flood recorded in Genesis.
 It was wonderful to share some Bible verses and pray together.
 That night as I lay in my sleeping bag gazing up at the stars, I started humming softly to the Lord,

-Amazing grace, how sweet the sound, that saved a wretch like me!
-I once was lost, but now am found, Was blind, but now I see.
+Amazing grace, how sweet the sound, that saved a wretch like me.
+I once was lost, but now am found, Was blind, but now I see. -by John Newton

-The following days were very exciting when we went through the rapids while hanging on tightly.
-Thankfully, this time I didn’t go overboard!
+The following days thrilled me when we went through the rapids while hanging on tightly.
+Thankfully, this time I didn’t go overboard.
 We got drenched several times a day and then the sun dried us off until the next rapids.
 We pulled over several times to hike, see waterfalls, and climb up for more of a view.
 I kept wishing I could stand on the rim and look down since you don’t get much of a view from the bottom looking up.

-After I became a nurse practitioner, I learned there is such a thing called water intoxication from drinking too much water.
+After I became a nurse practitioner, I learned about water intoxication from drinking too much water.
 I think I came close to that with my weakness and low blood pressure.
 It would have been difficult to get me out of the canyon if I would have fainted, so I thank God for His mercy to me.
-The next post, I will tell how I tried to see the Canyon from the rim with nearly disastrous results!
+The next post, I will tell how I tried to see the Canyon from the rim with nearly disastrous results.